 Come join us on Facebook.

-In the summer months of May - October, we have a small population that come in and stay with us all summer, moving from the bay to the mouth of the river.
+In the summer months, May - October, we have a small population, 35-40.
+They stay with us all summer, moving from the bay to the mouth of the river.
 Some of these manatees include mothers with calves which are too young to migrate and sub adults that will have their first season alone.

 Expect to find them in murky, shallow conditions with more interest in feeding than any interaction.